 After months of planning, plotting and prodding the piece into existence, it is now filtered through the mind and memory of those present.
 Like coffee, the bean is now the buzz.

 While I should be able to write more about the premiere, being a writer and all, I’ve scrapped several corny attempts and turn instead to the wisdom of this quote:

 (Substitute “performance art” for “lectures.”)

 “Turning lectures into permanent print can be a tricky business.
 How far do you stand back, re-think and polish the argument?
 How far do you try to keep the spirit, maybe the rough edges of the moment they were delivered?”

 -Mary Beard, Women and Power

 Rough edges, spirit, and the moment they were delivered are really one in the same; that’s the very heart of performance art.

-People laughed and a few shed tears.
-I heard some whoop.
-I saw faces in the crowd with eyes wide and mouth open.
+People laughed and some shed tears.
+I heard a few whoops.
+I saw faces in the crowd with eyes wide and mouths open.
 How great is that?

 Extra Large Thanks to:

 - Everyone who showed up!